Humour in Islam: Jokes of Muhammad

 Muhammad is reported by Tirmidhi to have said: "Why are there no old women in heaven?
 Because they become young girls when they get there."

 Other instances include a man who came up to Muhammad to ask him to give him a beast to ride.
-The Prophet jokingly told him, "I will give you the offspring of a she-camel to ride."
+Muhammad jokingly told him, "I will give you the offspring of a she-camel to ride."
 He said, "O Messenger of Allah, what will I do with the offspring of a she-camel?"
-The Prophet said: "Are riding-camels born except from she-camels?"
+Muhammad said: "Are riding-camels born except from she-camels?"
 (Reported by Ahmad ibn Hanbal, Abu Dawud and al-Tirmidhi, as Sahih).

 Companions

-The Prophet's companions would limit jokes, joke at appropriate times, and be cautious of joking.
+The Muhammad's companions would limit jokes, joke at appropriate times, and be cautious of joking.

-Umar ibn al-Khattab narrated that;
+Umar ibn al-Khattab narrated that:

-Sa`d ibn Abi Waqqas said;
+Sa`d ibn Abi Waqqas said:

-Umar ibn Abd al-Aziz said;
+Umar ibn Abd al-Aziz said: